nareddyt/cs3600-pycharm-debugging/README.md

 1. Select `Show All` in the dropdown menu.
 2. Click on the green plus button.
 3. Add the directory to `python.exe`.
 Depending on your operating system, you might have to Google where you can find the executable on your computer.
 For Windows users, it's in the Python2.7 folder either in `C:/Program Files` or `C:/Program Files (x86)`.

+If you have trouble with these steps, please check stackoverflow or ask on piazza!

 ## Running the Autograder